 There’s no need to be self-conscious about the postures and responses used during worship.
 Most visitors just follow the lead of the congregation.
 However, we do have Missals located in each pew that provide you with the order of the mass, the postures, and the words to each prayer.

 I’m not Catholic ... is it okay for me to participate in communion?

-Communion, or The Eucharist, is the most intimate expression of our faith.
-Catholics believe that the host is literally the body of Christ, transformed from bread by the priest presiding over the service.
+Communion, or the Eucharist, is the most intimate expression of our faith.
+Catholics believe that the host is literally the Body of Christ, transformed from bread by the priest presiding over the service.
 Most evangelicals think of Communion as symbolic, so it makes sense that they are not as strict about having the right relationship to it as Catholics and Orthodox Christians who believe it is a sacrament and the true presence of Christ.
 So, if you are not Catholic, we ask that you not receive communion.
-If you would like to receive a blessing, you are invited to come forward with your hands crossed over their chests.
+If you would like to receive a blessing, you are invited to come forward with your hands crossed over their chest.

 Am I expected to put money in the offering?